-The MA in Global Risk (online) program includes two residencies, giving you the opportunity to connect with your peers and other members of the Johns Hopkins SAIS community.
-These residencies bring together the fall and spring cohorts, offering students an excellent opportunity to expand their network.
+The MA in Global Risk (online) program includes two residencies at the Johns Hopkins SAIS campus in Washington DC, giving you the opportunity to connect with your peers and other members of the Johns Hopkins SAIS community.

 These rich learning experiences allow you to apply your knowledge while meeting with leaders in the industry.
-The first experience is a week-long residency at the Johns Hopkins SAIS Europe campus in Bologna, Italy.
-During this residency, you’ll begin conceptualizing and conducting research for your capstone project, meeting peers from your cohort and the cohort learning alongside you, and connecting with experts in the field.
+The first experience is a week long and you’ll begin conceptualizing and conducting research for your capstone project, meeting peers from your cohort and connecting with experts in the field.

 The second residency consists of presenting your capstone project and participating in the commencement ceremony with the entire Johns Hopkins SAIS graduating class in Washington DC.